The Evolution & History of Fixed Index Annuities

-In the world of retirement planning, Fixed Index Annuities or FIAs have grown up and weathered the storms of adolescence to become a well rounded and stable retirement income choice.
-A look at the history of these retirement income vehicles provide some key insights to how they have evolved to answer the income, growth, and legacy planning needs of millions of Americans.
+A look at the history of fixed index annuities as retirement income vehicles provides some key insights to how they have evolved to answer the income, growth, and legacy planning needs of millions of Americans.
 Read on to find out more about the beginnings of FIAs.

 The first fixed indexed annuity was developed in 1995 by a Canadian company, Keyport Life, to provide their clients with interest credited above their standard minimum guarantee by buying call options on an equity index.
 In this way, the annuity was hedging its guaranteed interest rates paid to subscribers with a product that had potential for paying out even higher interest rates.

 At a time when the bond market was producing negative gains, banking institutions were providing lackluster interest guarantees, and the markets were experiencing wild swings, the FIA with its guaranteed principal and guaranteed interest plus the potential for further growth potential made sense to many investors.

 Annuities themselves are not new.
 Archeological evidence suggests that the Ancient Egyptians had an annuity for one of their princes.
 Further evidence of the concept of paying out dividends or a stream of income to an individual or a group of people has been found in the Roman Empire as well.
 In fact, the Romans were able to pay one lump sum into their “annuity” and then receive an annual stipend until their death or a specific time period.
 The first fixed annuity was offered in the U.S. in 1759 to Pennsylvanian Presbyterian ministers and their families.

 At the time, annuities were vehicles of the wealthy and were slow to grow into the massive market they now represent.
 Yet with the stock market crash in 1929, these were seen as safe havens for Americans and their savings against volatile stocks.
 Their growth continues to this day.